MatAtBread/nodent/README.md

 		sourcemap:<boolean>,	// Create a sourcemap for the browser's debugger wrapAwait:<boolean>,		// Allow 'await' on non-Promise expressions lazyThenables:<boolean>,	// Evaluate async bodies lazily in 'es7' mode.
-See the Changelog for 2.4.0 for more information inlineTrampoline:<boolean>  // Generate the loop trampoline inline if true, otherwise call the runtime to execute the trampoline.
+See the Changelog for 2.4.0 for more information noRuntime:<boolean>  	// Only compatible with promises & engine.
+Generate pure ES5 code for an environment that support Promises natively or as a global declaration.
+Currently about 15% slower that using the built-in runtime $asyncbind.
 Default is false.
 	}
 	setHeaders: function(response) {}	// Called prior to outputting compiled code to allow for headers (e.g. cache settings) to be sent